 Geometric Progression Formulas

-In mathematics, a geometric progression (also inaccurately known as a geometric series) is a sequence of numbers such that the quotient of any two successive members of the sequence is a constant called the common ratio of the sequence.
+In mathematics, a geometric progression (sequence) (also inaccurately known as a geometric series) is a sequence of numbers such that the quotient of any two successive members of the sequence is a constant called the common ratio of the sequence.

-a geometric sequence can be written as:
+The geometric progression can be written as:

 1, 2, 4, 8, 16, 32...